Feminist views on transgender topics: Second wave (1970s–1980s)

 Radical feminist Janice Raymond published The Transsexual Empire in 1979.
-In it, she criticised contemporary medical and psychiatric approaches to transsexuality (medical aspects of gender transition), arguing instead that "the problem of transsexualism would best be served by morally mandating it out of existence," and accused trans women of reinforcing traditional gender stereotypes.
-Several academics, researchers and writers characterized these views as extremely transphobic and/or hate speech.
-Empire also included a chapter criticising "the transsexually constructed lesbian-feminist", devoting a section to Sandy Stone, a trans woman who worked as a sound engineer for feminist record collective Olivia Records.
+In it, she criticised contemporary medical and psychiatric approaches to gender transition, arguing instead that "the problem of transsexualism would best be served by morally mandating it out of existence," and accused trans women of reinforcing traditional gender stereotypes.
+Several academics, researchers and writers characterized these views as transphobic and/or hate speech.
+Empire included a chapter criticising "the transsexually constructed lesbian-feminist", devoting a section to Sandy Stone, a trans woman who worked as a sound engineer for feminist record collective Olivia Records.
 The collective publicly defended Stone, but after continued pressure, including an incident where a trans-exclusionary group that issued death threats showed up to an Olivia event with guns, Stone resigned.
-She later wrote The Empire Strikes Back: A Posttranssexual Manifesto, a response to Raymond's Empire and a foundational work in the field of transgender studies.
+Stone later wrote The Empire Strikes Back: A Posttranssexual Manifesto, a response to Raymond's Empire and a foundational work in the field of transgender studies.

-Not every early radical feminist opposed trans acceptance.
+Not all early radical feminists opposed trans acceptance.
 Andrea Dworkin, for example, viewed gender reassignment surgery as a right for transgender people.
-She also wrote a letter to Raymond critical of The Transsexual Empire, which commented that of the transsexuals she met in Europe (who she called a "small, vigorously persecuted minority"), she "perceived their suffering as authentic", and related their experiences to Jewish and female experiences.
+She wrote a letter to Raymond critical of The Transsexual Empire, which commented that of the transgender people she met in Europe (who she called a "small, vigorously persecuted minority"), she "perceived their suffering as authentic", and related their experiences to Jewish and female experiences.
 Dworkin said that it was a myth "that there are two polar distinct sexes".

 The notion that human sex is not a naturally discrete binary, and that this conception is the result of gendered cultural and political processes, was later taken up and developed by authors like Anne Fausto-Sterling and Judith Butler.

 Concerning the oversight of the existence of these trans-inclusive radical feminist views, as well as of the role of trans women in the feminist struggle, historian Susan Stryker remarked that "transsexual women were active in the radical feminist movement of the late 1960s, but were almost entirely erased from its history after 1973."